Who Needs a Data Team?

 One Percenters

 Most of what we learn about how to run a business is inspired by what happens in the largest, and for the most part, successful companies.
-A simple LinkedIn search shows that Amazon employs over 10,000 people whose job titles suggest that data manipulation and analysis is the focus of their work.
+A simple LinkedIn search will show that Amazon employs over 10,000 people whose job titles suggest that data manipulation and analysis is the focus of their work.
 Walmart, JPMorgan & Chase?
 Thousands each too.

 Aside the fact that Walmart and Amazon each employ over 1 million people in total, the conclusion might be: if all great companies see their data as an asset so valuable that they need to employ armies of people to help them use it, then all companies that aspire to be great should have a data team too.